Objectives and activities

 - Develop the women’s basic transversal skills (digital, entrepreneurial, interpersonal, etc.) and

 - Address their specific technical needs for each activity sector (such as rural companies, sustainable farming, tourism, etc.)

 Each of the project partners will produce a regional report specifying the socio-economic, educational and cultural requirements of women workers in rural areas, and form regional support groups (women’s think tanks), that will allow women to provide their insights into the design of the training programme.

 The kick-off meeting was held in Gijón (Spain) on September 26, 2019 and the project will run until February 2022.
-Partners are curretnly working in finishing the first Intellectual Output: the Transnational composite analysis, activity led by DEX.
+The Transnational composite analysis, elaborated by DEX, is finished and partners are working in the design of the Transnational Programme.